 The electric vehicle market is growing very quickly thanks to the many advantages these vehicles offer.
 If you have ever considered buying one of these vehicles, it is important to know certain aspects that will help you decide whether it is the best model for you.

 Savings with an electric vehicle

-They cost more than internal combustion engine vehicles, but there are public incentives such as the national MOVEA Plan and other regional plans that provide future purchasers with several facilities.
+They cost more than internal combustion engine vehicles, but there are public incentives and other regional plans that provide future purchasers with several facilities.
 In fact, sales of electric and hybrid vehicles in Spain increased by 94.9% during the first five months of 2017, compared with the same period of the preceding year.
 Together with the incentives offered for purchasing electric vehicles, there are also considerable fuel savings, which can range between 700 and 1,200 euros for every 15,000 km travelled.
 Furthermore, in some cities such as Madrid and Barcelona, electric vehicle users also benefit from other features, such as not paying for parking, regardless of whether it is a green or blue zone.